salesforcecli/plugin-env/messages/create_scratch.md

 Salesforce edition of the scratch org.

+# flags.async.summary

+Request the org, but do not wait for it to complete.

 # flags.edition.description

 The editions that begin with "partner-" are available only if the Dev Hub org is a Partner Business Org.